cooltea713705/dotfiles/README.md

 ## iTerm2

+* Preferences > General > Preferences > Load preferences from a custom folder: ~/.dotfiles
-* Preferences > Appearance > General > Exclude from Dock... + ... but only if all windows are hotkey windows
+* (if not already done) Preferences > Appearance > General > Exclude from Dock... + ... but only if all windows are hotkey windows
-* Import profiles, set 'Opening from Dock' as default and remove previous default
+* (if not already done) Import profiles, set 'Opening from Dock' as default and remove previous default